Monikku12/Codeboxx_Rocket_Elevators_Csharp_Controller/README.md

 # Rocket-Elevators-Csharp-Controller
-This is the template to use for the C# commercial controller.
-In the Commercial_Controller folder, you will find the classes that should be used along with some methods described in the requirements.
-The necessary files to run some tests are also included, in the Commercial_Controller.Tests folder.
+This is the Rocket Elevator controller made from a template to use for the C# commercial controller.
+In the Commercial_Controller folder, you will find all the classes that should be used along with the methods needed to pass the some tests.
+The necessary files to run those tests are also included, in the Commercial_Controller.Tests folder.

+This Commercial controller is a programme to control elevators in a commercial building.
+It is made of a battery of columns containing each a certain amount of elevators.
+In this program, fictional users are calling elevators from the lobby on a central panel to go on a specific floor or from a different floor to return to the lobby.
+In this system, a user cannot go from a upper or basement floor to another upper or basement floor.
+The user is in the obligation to return to the lobby first.

+Once the fictional user has press a button to request an elevator, the program choose the best elevator to send to pick up the user by evaluating the elevator positions, what it is presently doing (its status) and what floor it is deserving.
+After evaluating each possible elevator and attributing them a score each, the program choose the elevator with the best score and make it move to pick up and drop the user from and to the right floor.

 ### Installation